open-power/hostboot/src/subtree/openbmc/pldm/README.md

 incorporate the logic of adding its mapped compiler flag to allow conditional compilation of the code.

+## pldmtool
+For more information on pldmtool please refer to plmdtool/README.md.

 ## TODO
 Consider hosting libpldm above in a repo of its own, probably even outside the OpenBMC project?
 A separate repo would enable something like git submodule.